HSSBoston/hri-intervention/README.md

 ### Short Summary

 This project is closely related to the [AlertAthlete](https://github.com/HSSBoston/alertathlete/) project, which develops a machine learning-based algorithm for HRI risk esitmation and implements a supporting wearable device.
+You may find the [SipLog](https://github.com/HSSBoston/sip-log) project interesting too.

 ### Extended Summary